niv-en/flood-monitoring/README.md

 tidal_station = TidalLevel('E70024')

-tidal_range = tidal_station.calculate_tidal_range()
+tidal_range = tidal_station.calculate_tidal_range(['2025-06-01', '2025-06-07'])

 ```

 #### Forecast Station

-The ForecastStation, class extends the standard `station` class, it provides methods to forecast measures, it uses a simple autoregressive linear regression model (produces predictions by using the previous n values ).
+The ForecastStation, class extends the standard `station` class.
+It provides methods to forecast measures using a  simple autoregressive linear regression model (produces predictions by using the previous n values ).
 The class also includes  methods to load and transform the data, as well as visualise and evalute forecasts.

 ### HOW TO: Create forecasts for a particular measure